Each IFA member is a member of an IFA branch. Each IFA branch elects up to four delegates to represent the branch on the relevant County Executive.

 The job of the County Executive is to canvass the views of members and branches on policy and other issues, and to represent those views within the Association, through the various National Committees and at National Council.
 County representatives at national level also have the important task of reporting back to their counties on IFA activities, national policy decisions and other developments.

 Each County Executive elects a Chairman.
 The Chairman is the key IFA leader and chief spokesperson in their county.
 The Chairman also represents the county on IFA’s governing body, the National Council.
 The County Chairman is supported by the other elected County officers.

 Find details of County Chairmen here

 Each County Executive elects representatives to IFA’s National Committees.
 National Committees have the crucial job of identifying important issues within their sector or area of responsibility, analysing and interpreting issues, and formulating policy and strategy to deal with the challenges facing farmers.
 Each National Committee elects a Chairman who represents the Committee at National Council.

-The President and President’s Committee, in consultation with the Executive Council and National Committees, appoint the members of the Project Teams and their Chairmen are fully accountable to the Executive Council.
+In addition to National Committees, IFA has Project Teams tasked with advancing specific issues affecting farmers in areas such as flooding, inputs, SACs, etc. The IFA President and National Officers , in consultation with the National Council and National Committees, appoint the members of the Project Teams and their Chairmen are fully accountable to the Council.

 The Director General is the Chief Executive Officer of the Association.
 He works very closely with the President at all times in leading the Association and directing resources to achieve IFA’s objectives, and he is accountable to the Council.
-The Director General is responsible for all matters relating to staff and all Executive Staff, Development Officers and support staff ultimately report to him.
-He is supported by the Assistant General Secretary and the Director of Organisation in managing the affairs of the Association.
+The Director General is responsible for all matters relating to staff, in consultation with the IFA President and Deputy President.